Genital herpes

 Protecting against genital herpes

-You can reduce the chances of passing herpes on by:
+You can reduce the chances of passing on genital herpes by:

 Why genital herpes comes back